What is Carer's Credit?

 Carer’s Credit is a way to help fill gaps in your National Insurance record if you provide care for one or more disabled person(s) for a total of 20 hours or more each week, but do not currently receive Carer’s Allowance.

 You will automatically be getting Carer’s Credits if you already get Carer’s Allowance, or get Child Benefit for a child under the age of 12.

 The credit will help to protect your National Insurance record to ensure there are no gaps from having to undertake caring responsibilities.

-Carer’s credit increases entitlement to Retirement Pension and State Second Pension.
+Carer’s Credit counts towards entitlement to Retirement Pension and State Second Pension.
 It also counts towards entitlement to bereavement benefits.

-Where there is no qualifying benefit it will be possible to claim on the basis of a signed certificate from a health or social care professional to confirm that the level of care being provided is appropriate.
+Where there is no qualifying benefit it will be possible to claim via the certification route, where, on the basis of a signed certificate from a health or social care professional you can confirm the level of care being provided is appropriate.

 You will automatically get Carer’s Credit if you are:

 - a parent with a child under the age of 12 for whom you claim Child Benefit.
 If your partner is the Child Benefit claimant but already has sufficient national insurance contributions/credits for the tax year you may be able to get a Carer’s Credit instead of them.
 As the partner of a Child Benefit claimant you need to apply for Carer's Credit – it will not be awarded automatically.